 National Small Business Week is a week dedicated to hard-working small business owners across the country.
 Awards are given to entrepreneurs for their achievements, and awareness is raised about the contributions of small business to our economy and communities.
-With National Small Business Week upon us (May 5-11, 2019), we thought we’d share some ideas for promotions, deals, and offers you can create to promote your small business, delight your customers, and obtain new leads.
+With National Small Business Week upon us, we thought we’d share some ideas for promotions, deals, and offers you can create to promote your small business, delight your customers, and obtain new leads.

 Adding urgency to your deals and offers is a great way to get people to act now.
 In addition to using urgent words in your copy such as “now” and “get started today”, make your deals available for only a limited time.
 For example: